merenlab/anvio.org/help/main/programs/anvi-profile-blitz/index.md

                    &#45;o OUTPUT.txt
 </div>

-This example is with a single BAM file, but you can also have multiple BAM files as a parameter by using wildcards:
+This example is with a single BAM file, but you can also have multiple BAM files as a parameter by using wildcards,

 <div class="codeblock" markdown="1">
 anvi&#45;profile&#45;blitz &#42;.bam \